NikosBikas/GreenSpeedster/README.md

 ## How to run the project on Windows

-1. Use gitbash to activate the virtual environment ~/env/Scripts/activate: source env/Scripts/activate)
+1. Use gitbash to activate the virtual environment ~/env/Scripts/activate (command: source env/Scripts/activate )
-2. Run the project using python: python manage.py runserver
+2. Run the project using python. (command: python manage.py runserver)

-## How to run the project on Linux/macOS
+## How to run the project on Linux

-1. Use bash to activate the virtual environment ~/env/Scripts/activate: source env/Scripts/activate)
+1. Use gitbash to activate the virtual environment ~/lenv/Scripts/activate (command: source lenv/Scripts/activate )
-2. Run the project using python: python manage.py runserver
+2. Run the project using python. (command: python manage.py runserver)

 ## Contributors:
 Nikolaos Bikas, Panagiotis Grammatikas, Panagiotis Katsaras, Manolis Koutsoudakis, Nikos Koutantelias